by Owen Waters

 The ancient philosopher, LaoTse (“Lay-OTE-say”) gave teachings which were designed to confuse the conscious mind.
 The idea was that, when the conscious mind tires and gets out of the way, the seeker could discover the deeper truths within.

 He is credited with the 2,500 year-old work, the Tao Te Ching, which is full of apparent contradictions or paradoxes.
 For example, he refers to the Tao (the “Dow”) as that which is everything and yet nothing.
-What he means is that the Tao – the Absolute, the Is-ness, or Infinite Being – is the transcendent consciousness which is behind all manifestation.
+What he means is that the Tao – the Absolute, the Isness, or Infinite Being – is the transcendent consciousness which is behind all manifestation.
 It is not the active manifestation of the created universe, but the original consciousness behind it.
 It is that which, in silence and unchanging perfection, always was and always will be.
-And yet, so the paradox goes, all of manifestation came from it and therefore is it.
+And yet, so the paradox goes, all of manifestation came from it (via the Creator aspect that Infinite Being formed of Itself) and therefore is it.
+The silent consciousness of Infinite Being is the fundamental awareness that pervades all of Creation.

 Similarly, he uses paradox to promote the philosophy of Wu Wei (“Woo Way”) as the way of “action without action.”
 Sounds impossible?
 That’s the point.
 He wanted people to give up making logical sense of the idea and, instead, go within to find the truth behind the paradox.